Healtcare business worries weigh on Rexam

-Beverage can maker Rexam Plc REX.L said its healthcare business performed below expectations as its pharma division lost some business in animal health.
+Nov 15 Beverage can maker Rexam Plc said its healthcare business performed below expectations as its pharma division lost some business in animal health.

 The healthcare business, which contributes about 10 percent of the company's total sales, makes precision medical devices such as bronchial inhalers, injection syringes and tubes.

-Rexam, whose cans are used by companies such as PepsiCo Inc (PEP.N), Red Bull GmbH and Carlsberg A/S (CARLb.CO), however reported a 6 percent rise in global sales volumes at its beverage can business.
+Rexam, whose cans are used by companies such as PepsiCo Inc , Red Bull GmbH and Carlsberg A/S, however reported a 6 percent rise in global sales volumes at its beverage can business.

 "The 3Q IMS appears broadly in line with expectations other than for Healthcare, whose performance has weakened," Jefferies analyst Sandy Morris wrote in a note.